longturn/freeciv21/docs/Manuals/Program/freeciv21-game-manual.rst

 SYNOPSIS
 ========

-This manual page refers to freeciv21-server(6) setting directives and has no OS command-line options.
+This manual page refers to freeciv21-server(6) setting directives and has no OS command line options.

 DESCRIPTION